 Hobson & Motzer Inc., Durham, CT, has few peers when it comes to supplying quality-critical precision metal components, subassemblies and tooling.
 The firm specializes in coining stainless steel strip to unrelenting tolerances dictated by customers in the medical device industry.
 Building on its history of tool-and-die manufacturing expertise dating back to its 1912 beginnings, Hobson & Motzer turned its attention to metal stamping in the late 1970s.
 Since then, its development of value-added processes paired with its precision metal components expertise and lean operations keeps its customers wanting more.
-The 140-employee company registers annual revenues in excess of $25 million.
+The 375-employee company has enjoyed continued growth over the years.

 QUALITY-CRITICAL MEDICAL STAMPINGS

 For its medical stamping customers, which account for 65 percent of Hobson & Motzer’s revenue, quality critical translates into tolerances as tight as +/-0.0001 in.
 For other customers – 20 to 25 percent of its work is automotive parts for fuel injectors, transmission cables, seat latches and fuel regulators – tolerances average +/-.002 in.

 To ensure its presses and inhouse-designed and built dies meet these tolerances, on annual order quantities ranging from 100,000 to 20 million, Hobson & Motzer counts among its equipment inventory a microprocessor-controlled laser/vision magnifying inspection system.
 The unit, a Nikon NEXIV VMR 3020 model, is used for first-piece and in-process inspection and for PSC.